Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/encrypt_python.md

 )
 ```

-This code snippet creates a private RSA key with a key size of 2048 bits.
-The public_exponent 65537 was chosen, because a standard choice for RSA, as it provides a balance between security and computational efficiency.
+This code snippet creates a private `RSA ke`y with a key size of `2048 bits`.
+The `public_exponent 65537` was chosen, because a standard choice for RSA, as it provides a balance between security and computational efficiency.

 ```python
 priv_pem = private_key.private_bytes(